 - The school does not offer child care before or after school. - Breakfast is available each day from the dining room at break time. - There is a range of extra-curricular available to all students, some charges are applicable e.g. transport costs.
-The activities include, sport, music and drama. - Parents are required to pay for individual music tuition. - All clubs, activities and trips are available to all students, but may be subject to risk assessment. - Some trips and visits are subject to a voluntary contribution from parents/carers.
+The activities include, sport, music and drama. - The school currently operates an Alternative Curriculum for years 10 and 11, giving students the opportunity to study subject's not necessarily available as part of the regular curriculum. - Parents are required to pay for individual music tuition.

+- All clubs, activities and trips are available to all students, but may be subject to risk assessment. - Some trips and visits are subject to a voluntary contribution from parents/carers.
 A small fund is available to cover essential curriculum visits, in cases of hardship.
 Where places are oversubscribed parents will be informed as to how places will be allocated. - The school operates a Buddy system where older pupils offer guidance, help and friendship support to younger students through peer support.